panaaj/signalk-client-angular/README.md

 ### Breaking Changes:

-Note: `version 1.8` is packaged using Angular 12 and `strict` mode.
-This may cause issues with projects using older versions of Angular.
+Note: `version 1.8` is built using Angular 12 in `partial-Ivy` mode.
+This means that means projects using:
+- the `View Engine`
+- versions of Angular prior to v9 need to ensure that `"enableIvy": false` is set in the `tsconfig.json` file.

 As of `version 1.7` the following methods return an `Observable` rather than a `Promise`.